-The secret to stand out amongst thousands of images on Instagram is to tell a memorable story with your flowers.
+The secret to making your snaps stand out amongst thousands of images on Instagram is to tell a memorable story with your flowers.
 Giving your floral photo context makes it unique.
 A child arranging flowers, or a bouquet on the breakfast table – images are a great storytelling tool!

 6. Steady hands

-We all are guilty of being a bit impatient and snapping a quick picture while holding the phone with one hand.
-But by holding your phone steady, with two hands, increases the quality of your photos.
-Steady hands is important to avoid blurring.
+We are all guilty of being a bit impatient and snapping a quick picture while holding the phone with one hand.
+However, by holding your phone steady, with two hands, you can increase the quality of your photos.
+Steady hands are important to avoid blurring.

 7. Zoom right

 A floral close-up is sometimes needed to show off just how beautiful a mix of flowers really is.
-But a tip is not to zoom using your phone itself – it reduces the quality of the image.
-To retain the quality of your image, crop your phone’s built-in editor tool once you’ve taken it.
-Top tip when posting: Save the un-cropped picture and post both the cropped and the un-cropped picture together in one post on Instagram.
+However, try not to use the zoom feature on your phone as this can reduce the quality of the image.
+To retain the quality of your image, crop with your phone’s built-in editor tool once you’ve taken it.
+Top tip when posting: Save the un-cropped picture, and post both the cropped and the un-cropped picture together in one post on Instagram.

 8. Be patient

-Wait a couple of days before taking pictures of your flowers to make sure they are in bloom and you get the most out of them.
+Wait a couple of days before taking pictures of your flowers to make sure they are in full bloom and ready for their close-up.
 There is no point taking pictures of flowers that are still in bud, so be patient.

 9. Finishing touches!